 - You have a valid in-state driver’s license

 - You have a 4-door vehicle in great condition that is year 2001 or newer and has an in-state license plate

 Upon signing up with Uber, note that you will need to provide your vehicle information, including your license plate number so that passengers can identify your car.
 You’ll also be subject to a background check.
 Make sure that in the past seven years you have not had any of the following violations: DUI/DWI offense, driving without insurance or driver's license, fatal accidents, reckless driving or a criminal history.

 All Uber ride notifications and transactions take place via mobile phone.
-You can choose to use your own personal iPhone or to rent a phone from Uber for $10 a week if you are concerned about data usage.
+You can choose to use your own personal smartphone or to rent a phone from Uber for $10 a week if you are concerned about data usage.

 Your Income Is Questionable...